HartharnSam/HartharnSam.github.io/index.md

   - image_path: /assets/images/UKPN.jpg
     alt: "UK Polar Network Logo"
     title: "Other Interests"
-    excerpt: 'I am involved in demonstrating within my academic school, and am also engaged in outreach as part of the ONE Planet Outreach project.
-As ONE Planet Cohort 1 Student Rep, I am engaged with many other aspects of the DTP.
-I am currently Treasurer of the UK Polar Network ([UKPN](https://polarnetwork.org/)), where I aim to ensure that the network can help support other Polar Early Career Researchers.
+    excerpt: 'I am currently the Antarctic President of the UK Polar Network ([UKPN](https://polarnetwork.org/)), organising workshops, education and outreach opportunities for early career polar researchers, and providing networking opportunities that supports the next generation of polar researchers.
+I have experience demonstrating, and have outreach experience both delivering sessions and organising larger projects as part of the ONE Planet Outreach project.
 In my spare time, I enjoy cycling, swimming, and am a keen trombone player, playing with a local 2nd section brass band, Felling Band, and acting as charity trustee of the [UniBrass Foundation](https://www.unibrass.co.uk) to support university level brass banding.'

 ---

 {% include feature_row id="intro" type="center" %}